-Canners are essentially very large pressure cookers, but a dedicated canner will make canning much easier.
+Canners are essentially very large pressure cookers, but a dedicated canner, as opposed to using a pressure cooker as a canner, will make canning much easier -- an may increase food safety as well.
 While you can buy small canners, the best have very large capacities so you can seal a number of jars at once, thus cutting the amount of time it takes to finish the job.
 Safety is also crucial on these large cookers and the best feature metal-to-metal seals so that there's no way for air to slip out or gaskets to give way.

 This 21-quart All American canner will accommodate 19 pint jars or seven quart jars, and most agree that it's a perfect capacity -- large enough to get through the job quickly, but not so large as to be unwieldy.
 Although be warned: this canner is heavy when full and you should plan your work accordingly.
 It also is not recommended for use on glass cooktops.
 While most buy it to use as a dedicated canner, we saw plenty of reports from people who use it to make large batches of food that are traditionally made in pressure cookers, like soups, broths and stews.
 It will also accommodate an 11-pound turkey.
 The All American canner also comes in 10.5 quart, 15.5 quart, 25 quart, 30 quart and 41.5 quart capacities.

 Presto is a top choice in pressure cookers, and they also make a very well-reviewed canner, the Presto 01781 23-Quart Pressure Canner and Cooker (Est. $90).
 It's a fraction of the price of the All American and has a slightly larger capacity.
 It holds 24 half-pint, 20 pint or seven quart jars.
 It's reported as extremely easy to use, and many say that they can "hear" when it reaches the correct pressure, so they don't have to watch it like a hawk.
 It also doubles as a boiling water canner for jellies, jams and salsa.